-It is our desire for students to be good examples to our community in both appearance and behavior.
+As leaders in our community, it is our desire for students to be good examples to our community in both appearance and behavior.
 We believe there is a definite relationship between good dress habits, good work habits, and proper school behavior.
 We believe that proper student dress in association with continual effort for good attitude and behavior are important elements for a successful learning environment.
 The goal of the Common Core State Standards is that children end their public school education college and career ready.
 We believe that appropriate dress is an important stepping stone to college and career readiness.